PhysaliaStudio/Flexi/README.md

 ![GitHub](https://img.shields.io/github/license/PhysaliaStudio/Flexi)

 - **This project is still work-in-progress**
-- Recently work on v0.12 with lots of breaking changes. **Sorry that docs are not updated yet.**
+- Sorry that some docs are not updated yet.
-- **v0.11 and wiki is ready to deprecated, read from main branch instead if you're interested.**
 - Though Flexi is still in development, it's actually in usable state, and already worked on a real project.
 You can join the [Discord Server](https://discord.gg/U24EsyyGfa) if you like to know more about Flexi.
 - Progress
     :green_square::green_square::green_square::green_square::green_square::green_square::green_square::green_square::green_square::white_large_square: 90%